-CEQ has not identified any material climate related risks relevant to the financial report at the reporting date, however CEQ constantly monitors the emergence of such risks under the Queensland Government's Climate Transition Strategy.
+CEQ has not identified any immediate material climate related risks relevant to the financial report at the reporting date, however, CEQ constantly monitors the emergence of such risks under the Queensland Government's Climate Transition Strategy and Climate Action Plan 2030.

-29. COVID-19
+25. COVID-19

-CEQ has assessed the impact of COVID-19 on Financial Reporting for 2020-21 as not having a material negative impact.
-Revenue from sales of goods was higher for the year, which can be largely attributed to an increase in demand for certain products as a result of COVID-19.
+CEQ has assessed the impact of COVID-19 on Financial Reporting for 2021-22 as not having a material negative impact.
+Revenue from sales of goods was historically higher than previous years not affected by the pandemic.
 CEQ provides essential services to remote Indigenous communities, as such CEQ has continued to provide goods and services in accordance with its statutory objectives.
 CEQ has amended daily operations in accordance with health guidelines including social distancing and increased sanitation obligations.
 CEQ has not experienced any material change in receivables, fair value of assets or any change in employee entitlements associated with COVID-19.

-CEQ's financial statements are not expected to be impacted by COVID-19 programs beyond June 2021, although the actual impacts cannot be reliably estimated at the reporting date.
+CEQ's financial statements are not expected to be impacted by COVID-19 programs beyond June 2022, although the actual impacts cannot be reliably estimated at the reporting date.

-COMMUNITY ENTERPRISE QUEENSLAND MANAGEMENT CERTIFICATE FOR THE YEAR ENDED 30 JUNE 2021
+COMMUNITY ENTERPRISE QUEENSLAND MANAGEMENT CERTIFICATE FOR THE YEAR ENDED 30 JUNE 2022